-Over Ricardo's two years at the Club to date, the Portugal international has represented his country at the FIFA World Cup in 2018 and built a reputation as one of the most talented players in the Premier League.
+Over Ricardo's three years at the Club to date, the Portugal international has represented his country at the FIFA World Cup in 2018 and built a reputation as one of the most talented players in the Premier League.

 Notable moments include his stunning winner against Manchester City in December 2018, while also netting in the Club's highest-ever home top-flight win, a 5-0 rout of Newcastle United in September 2019.

 At the conclusion of his maiden year as a Fox, meanwhile, Ricardo was named as the Club's Player and Players' Player of the Year and he is now central to Brendan Rodgers' Leicester side, also starring in the Club's successful run towards lifting the Emirates FA Cup in 2021.

 Born in Lisbon, Ricardo’s football career began at Futebol Benfica in 2001, before his promising displays as a youngster saw him move to Sporting CP and then Vitória Guimarães in 2011.

 It was in Guimarães that his senior career began, making his first-team debut in the Primeira Liga in April 2012 before winning the Portuguese Cup with the Minho Province side in 2012/13, scoring the winner in the cup final.

 Ricardo signed for Portuguese giants Porto a year later and continued his development on loan with Nice for two seasons in Ligue 1 from 2015, during which time Claude Puel was managing the French side.

 He made 50 league appearances for the French outfit, scoring two goals, and featured for them in the UEFA Europa League five times as he began to become a target for several of Europe's leading clubs.